eddyerburgh/notes/docs/operating-systems/linux/system-calls.md

 There are three benefits to the system call layer:

 1. It provides an abstracted hardware interface.
-2. It ensures security and stability, the kernel can arbitrate access based on permissions.
+2. It ensures security and stability—the kernel can arbitrate access based on permissions.
 3. It enables the virtualized system that is provided to processes.
 Without system calls it would be impossible to provide virtualized memory.

 {% cite lkd -l 69 %}